 Artist Statement:

 The power of art lies in showing the world from a perspective we normally disregard.
 Reflecting this, the first lenses in my kit were a macro lens, an extreme wide angle, and a super telephoto zoom.
 Although these lenses opened my eyes to hidden worlds, I soon realized that a striking image can come from almost anywhere.
 Photography and videography are my creative outlets; a way to combine my love of art and technology with my love of nature and the outdoors.
 Visuals, much like music, are a universal language understood by all, regardless of age, culture, or place in the world.
-Each day spent with my camera, communicating through this language and sharing my vision with others is a privilege I will never take for granted.
+Each day spent with my camera, communicating through this language and sharing stories with others is a privilege I will never take for granted.

 Portrait by Sophia Scull